MaskInversion: Localized Embeddings via Optimization of Explainability Maps: Experiments

-\textbf{Qualitative Results} Figure \ref{fig:qualitative_ex} presents further qualitative examples of the localized captions generated by MaskInversion+CLIPCap for different query masks.
-These visualizations complement the quantitative benchmarks.
-The proposed method demonstrates a high degree of precision in focusing the captioning on specific image regions dictated by the query masks, as e.g. water and first are in are highly separated.
+Figure \ref{fig:qualitative_ex} presents qualitative examples of the localized captions generated by MaskInversion+CLIPCap for different query masks.
+MaskInversion demonstrates a high degree of precision in focusing the captioning model on specific image regions specified by the query masks.
+Both, the caption and the heatmap, focus on the area covered by the query mask.